Gageperrin/it-notes/it-topics/cissp.md

 * FedRAMP - Federal Risk and Authorization Management Program (FedRAMP) provides a standardized approach to security asessment, authorization, and continuous monitoring for cloud products and services.
 Any cloud services that hold US federal government data must be FedRAMP authorized.
 * SOX - Sarbanes-Oxley (SOX) Act is a direct result of Enron's fraud and is designed to prevent financial fraud.

+Many environments can require an Authorization to Operate (ATO) as defined by the Risk Managment Framework (RMF).
+When an ATO is issued it lasts until the time frame has expired, the system experiences a significant breach, or the system experiences a significant security change.

+The AO can issue four authorization decisions:
+1. Authorization to Operate
+2. Common Control Authorization - inherit the Authorization to Operate
+3. Authorization to Use - When a third-party provider requests authorization
+4. Denial of Authorization

 ## 3.4 - Understand security capabilities of information systems (IS)

 A subject is an active entity (person, process, or program) that tries to access an object.
 An object is a passive entity (file, server, hardware) that is accessed by a subject.

 The Reference Monitor Concept (RMC) is the concept of a subject accessing an object through a mediation based on a set of rules.
 The RMC must mediate all access, be protected from modification, be verifiable as correct, and always be invoked.

-The implenentation of the RMC is known as a security kernel.
+The implementation of the RMC is known as a security kernel.
 An implemented security kernel should contain three properties:
 1. Completeness: Impossible to bypass
 2. Isolation: Mediation rules are tamperproof
 3. Verifiability: Logging and monitoring and testing to ensure the kernel functions as intended

 The Trusted Computing Base (TCB) encompasses all security controls that would be implemented to protect an architecture.
 This term refers to the protection mechanisms within a system or architecture.
 The TCB is the totality of protection mechanisms within an architecture.
 Processors, memory, storage, firmware, OS, and the system kernel are all found in the TCB.
+The TCB is the only portion of hte system that can be trusted to enforce the security policy.

+The state machine model (based on the finite state machine abbreviated as FSM) describes a system that is always secure no matter what state it is in.
+All states of the system comply with the security model.
+This is the basis for both the Bell-LaPadula and Biba models.

+The information flow model focuses on the control of information flow, based on the state machine model.
+The noninterference model can extend this to be concerned with the actions of a subject at a higher security level.
+These can be broken down into various composition theories such as cascading (how the outputs and inputs of various systems relate), feedback (systems reciprocate inputs and outputs to one another), and hookup (a system send input to another system but also to other entities).

+The take-grant model employs a directed graph which dictates how rights can be passed between subjects or from subjects to objects.
+There are four rules at play here:
+1. Take rule: Allow a subject to take rights over an object
+2. Grant rule: Allow a subject to grant rights to an object
+3. Create rule: Allow a subject to creeate new rights
+4. Remove rule: Allow a subject to remove the rights it has

+An access control matrix is a table of subjects and objects that indicates the actions or funcitons that each subject cna perform on each object.

 A central processing unit (CPU) is the brain of a computer that processes all of the instructions.
 It operates through four steps of fetching, decoding, executing, and storing.
 CPU's operate in one of two processor states: the supervisor or problem state.
 These states are privilege levels (i.e. restrictions on the operations that can be performed).
 The supervisor state has a higher privilege level and is typically where the system kernel runs, allowing full access to all the instructions and capabilities of a CPU.
 The problem state is a lower privilege level with limited access to CPU instructions and is the standard operating mode of a CPU.
 It is called the problem state because that is the fundamental role of the CPU, to solve problems.